205: Rocket Attack USA

-“I told you there was something queer about this place!”
+“I told you there's something queer about this place!”
 Yeah, it’s Oscar Wilde’s birthplace.
 So what?

 Oscar Wilde (1854-1900) was a Victorian poet and playwright best known for his stage comedies Lady Windermere’s Fan and The Importance of Being Earnest, as well as for his legendary wit.
 Wilde was one of the central figures in the Aesthetic movement of the late 19th century, which emphasized the importance of beauty and art.
 Although he had a wife and children, he was charged with “gross indecency” over his relationship with Lord Alfred Douglas (who was in fact his lover) and sentenced to two years of hard labor.
 He died a few years after his release from prison in 1897.

 Looks like a Heathkit electric chair.
 You don’t see those very often anymore.